DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/qualifications-you-need-to-teach.md

 ---
-title: "What qualifications do I need to be a teacher?"
+title: "Qualifications needed to teach"
 heading: "What qualifications do I need to be a teacher?"
 subcategory: Qualifications
 description: |-